localstack/localstack-blog.github.io/content/2023-11-16-announcing-localstack-30-general-availability/index.md

 {{< img-simple src="localstack-ci-analytics.png" width=300 alt="Image of LocalStack CI Analytics dashboard">}}

 Check out our [documentation](https://docs.localstack.cloud/user-guide/ci/ci-analytics/) on getting started with CI Analytics.
-The feature is in **private beta**, and you can reach out to us to get early access!
+The feature is in **private preview**, and you can reach out to us to get early access!

 ### All-new LocalStack Desktop Application